IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 marked.
 The bytes_newly_acked and bytes_newly_acked_ce are reset to zero after a ref_wnd update.

+When the sender receives RTCP feedback, the qdelay is calculated as outlined in
+{{RFC6817}}.
+A qdelay sample is obtained for each received acknowledgement.

+The smoothed RTT (s_rtt) is computed in a way similar to {{RFC6298}}.

 The feedback from the receiver is assumed to consist of the following elements.

 * A list of received data units' sequence numbers.
 With an indication